cjdbarlow/Part-One/work_of_breathing.md

     * If this area falls within the area of elastic work of breathing, it is a purely passive process, using the stored elastic potential energy of inspiration
     * If part of this area falls outside the area of elastic work of breathing, it demonstrates additional **active work of expiration** which may occur in obstructive lung disease or when minute ventilation is high

+###Minimising Work of Breathing
+Work of breathing can be minimised by optimising the determinants:
+* Elastic work
+  * PEEP
+  Keep lung volume at FRC and maximise number of ventilated alveoli.
+  * Positioning
+  Optimise lung volume.
+  * Surfactant
+  Minimising surface tension.
+  * Optimise respiratory rate
+  Elastic work of breathing typically decreases with increased respiratory rate.
+* Resistive work
+  * Decrease respiratory rate
+  Respiratory rate is directly proportional to resistive work.
+  * Increase laminar flow
+  Laminar flow is more efficient than turbulent flow.
+Laminar flow can be increased by:
+    * Reducing gas density
+    Heliox.
+  * Increase Radius
+    * Increase lung volume
+    * Bronchodilators

 ---
 ##Derivation